Learning Assessment Center

 Typically, the results of our evaluations are used to help families decide how to best meet the educational needs of their child in the child’s school setting, and to help parents make decisions about school placement.
 Additionally, evaluation results can help support whether accommodations are necessary for standardized testing including the Scholastic Aptitude Test (SAT), ACT College Readiness Test, Graduate Record Examination (GRE), Independent School Entrance Exam (ISEE) and the High School Placement Test (HSPT).

-The LAC is located on the campus of the Baltimore Hebrew Congregation, and is staffed by licensed psychologists currently credentialed and on faculty at Mt.
+The LAC is located at 5550 Newbury St, Suite H in Mt.
+Washington, and is staffed by licensed psychologists currently credentialed and on faculty at Mt.
 Washington Pediatric Hospital.
 Before the first visit, families have the option of scheduling their initial consultation and feedback session on location, or from their home via secure videoconferencing through the Mt.
 Washington Telepsychology program.
 In most cases, psychoeducational testing can be completed in a single day, and rating forms can be completed from home or work by parents and teachers.